Frequently Asked Questions

 Can I just bring my pet in for a rabies shot?

-No, as a dedicated spay and neuter clinic, we can only administer vaccinations at the time of surgery.
+No, we only administer vaccinations at the time of surgery.

 Do you give vaccinations?

-If your pet is a surgical patient, we are required to administer a rabies vaccination if your pet does not have a current one.
-We will administer additional vaccinations on the day of surgery at your request.
+Yes, if your pet is a surgical patient, we are required to administer a rabies vaccination if your pet does not have a current one.

 What should I do to keep my dog/cat from licking his/her incision?